Skip to main content

 - ECE 6337: Stochastic Processes in Signal Processing and Data Science

-The course will cover random variables, probability theory and stochastic processes, and will apply these concepts to applications in signal processing and data science through programming class-projects.
+Random variables, probability theory, and stochastic processes; applications in signal processing and data science through programming class-projects.

-Sampling theory; use of DFT/FFT; design of FIR and IIR digital filters; quantization and finite word length effects; digital signal processing hardware.
+Sampling theory, use of the DFT/FFT, design of FIR and IIR digital filters, quantization and finite word length effects, and digital signal processing hardware.

-Nature of images; visual effects; acquisition of images; sampling, quantization, and two-dimensional linear processing; image enhancement and restoration; image coding; texture analysis; tomography.
+The nature of images, visual effects, acquisition of images, sampling, quantization, and two-dimensional linear processing, image enhancement and restoration, image coding, texture analysis, tomography.

-- GEOL 6323: Geoscience Applications of GPS and Lidar
+- GEOL 6323: Geoscience Applications of GPS & LIDAR

-Fundamental issues, hardware, software, and geoscience applications of GPS and lidar; understanding errors in GPS and lidar measurements.
+Fundamental issues, hardware, software, and geosciences applications of Global Positioning System (GPS) and Light Detection and Ranging (lidar); understanding errors in GPS and lidar measurements.

-Theory of satellite-based positioning technologies and GNSS; geodetic datum definition and coordinate systems; error modeling and data processing strategies.
+Theory of satellite-based positioning technologies, Global Navigation Satellite System (GNSS), geodetic datum definition and coordinate systems, error modeling and data processing strategies.

 - GEOL 6325: Remote Sensing

-Principles of remote sensing, data collection, and digital image processing; applications in geologic, environmental, and land-use studies, with emphasis on photographic, airborne/satellite, thermal, and active systems.
+Principles of remote sensing, data collection, digital image processing, and applications in geologic, environmental, and land use studies with emphasis on photographic, airborne/satellite, thermal, and active systems.